param-chandarana/admissions/README.md

 └── README.md
 ```

-## 📦 Features in Detail
+## Features in Detail

-- 🗂 Filter and search students/courses
+- Filter and search students/courses
-- 📝 Add/edit/delete functionality for both modules
+- Add/edit/delete functionality for both modules
-- 📥 PDF download button for each student record
+- PDF download button for each student record
-- 📈 Designed for scalability and real-world admissions use cases

-## 🔐 Authentication
+## Authentication

 This project includes basic authentication for admin access.